-e.
-Develop, record, periodically assess and modify as needed measurable goals; and f.
-Select appropriate public involvement/participation activities and measurable goals to ensure the reduction of POCs in stormwater discharges to the MEP.
+- e.
+Develop, record, periodically assess and modify as needed measurable goals; and

 These items are covered in the Town of Macedon's Individual MS4 Annual Report and the Ontario-Wayne Stormwater Coalition's combined Annual Report that is submitted to the DEC.